 Dr. Caroline E. Robertson

-Dr. Caroline Robertson is an Assistant Professor in the Department of Psychological and Brain Sciences at Dartmouth and the Director of the Dartmouth Autism Research Initiative (DARI).
+Dr. Caroline Robertson is an Associate Professor in the Department of Psychological and Brain Sciences at Dartmouth and the Director of the Dartmouth Autism Research Initiative (DARI).

 Dr. Robertson has had a lifelong devotion to autism research, awareness, and service.
 At Dartmouth, her team seeks to better understand how people with autism see the world, and what neurodiversity looks like in the brain.
 In her community, Dr. Robertson is passionate about autism awareness and sensory-friendly community spaces.
 She helped to start SensoryUV in the Upper Valley of NH and VT.